amckewan/wordle/README.md

 3 whose
   GGGGG You WIN!  ok
 ```

+Note: We now use colors in the history but the information is the same.

 ## Wordle Solver
 The solver starts with a "working set" that contains all of the Wordle words.